zwave-js/node-red-contrib-zwave-js/README.md

 # node-red-contrib-zwave-js

 THE ultimate Z-Wave node for node-red based on Z-Wave JS.
 If you want a fully featured Z-Wave runtime in your node-red instance, look no further.

-  - 100% Javascript, so is blazing fast
+  - 100% Javascript, so it's blazing fast.
-  - Does not require a build of any static library (Well, maybe glibc >= 2.28, but that usally in the OS)
+  - Does not require a build of any static library (Well, maybe glibc >= 2.28, but that is usually in the OS)
   - Stable
   - A Built in Node-Red User Interface tab:
     - Device Configuration
+    - CC Value Updating
     - Association Management
     - Firmware Updating
     - Network Map
-    - Network tools (Include, Exclude, Heal etc etc)
+    - Network Actions (Include, Exclude, Heal etc etc)
   - 2 Different API models, catering for both experienced and inexperienced users.
   - Use one node for your entire network, or a node per Z-Wave device.
   - Access to all supported CC's provided by Z-Wave JS.